Huanzi05/MarkDiffusion/.github/CONTRIBUTING.md

-# Contributing to MarkDiffusion

-Everyone is welcome to contribute, and we value everybody's contribution.
-Code contributions are not the only way to help the community.
-Answering questions, helping others, and improving the documentation are also immensely valuable.

-It also helps us if you spread the word!
-Reference the library in blog posts about the awesome projects it made possible, shout out on Twitter/X every time it has helped you, or simply ⭐️ the repository to say thank you.

-However you choose to contribute, please be mindful and respect our [code of conduct](CODE_OF_CONDUCT.md).

-## Ways to contribute

-There are several ways you can contribute to MarkDiffusion:

-* Fix outstanding issues with the existing code.
-* Submit issues related to bugs or desired new features.
-* Contribute to the examples or to the documentation.

-### Style guide

-MarkDiffusion generally follows the [Google Python Style Guide](https://google.github.io/styleguide/pyguide.html) (or standard PEP 8).
-Please ensure your code is readable and well-commented.

 ### Create a Pull Request

 1. Fork the [repository](https://github.com/THU-BPM/MarkDiffusion) by clicking on the [Fork](https://github.com/THU-BPM/MarkDiffusion/fork) button on the repository's page.
 This creates a copy of the code under your GitHub user account.